 Hectic schedules can drain your energy and keep you so busy that you often forget to take care of yourself both physically and emotionally.
-Take a moment to stop and think about what you need to do enable you to perform at your very best.
+Take a moment to stop and think about what you need to do to enable you to perform at your very best.
 Regular self-care can improve your well-being and self-esteem.
-It also increases resiliency that you need to help bounce back when problems come up in your life.
+It also increases resiliency that you need to help you to bounce back when problems come up in your life.

 So what does self-care look like, what can you do?

 - Tell yourself that you do matter; and because you matter it is important to spend time and energy on helping yourself feel better.
-Self-care is finding a way to
+Self-care is finding a way to build yourself up.

 - Be extra nice to yourself.
 Do things that you enjoy and that help you to relax and unwind.

 - Be patient with yourself.
 Accept that you will make mistakes, know that you can't please everyone, and allow time to grieve.
 Know that things will get better, even though it might take a while.

 - Invest in yourself.
 Follow your dreams.
 Study things that interest you.
 Establish a faith walk for yourself.